-Snake Mountain Professional Review and Guide
+Snake Mountain Professional Guide

 "This prominent serpentine monolith rises from Vermont’s farmlands, providing excellent wildlife habitat and spectacular hiking.
 Snake Mountain rises majestically from the rural farmlands of Vermont, towering over the surrounding landscape and providing vital high-country habitat for falcons, deer, coyotes, and even the occasional bear and moose.
 Mountains that rise above surrounding flatlands like this one are said to have a high degree of “prominence,” as there are no other mountains surrounding it to obscure the view.